Helping millions of people navigate the world of technology.

 Chrome Updated

 Websites and internet services use JavaScript to display and embed interactive content.
-As mentioned earlier, reCAPTCHA involves you having to check a box called ‘I’m not a robot’ and this obviously uses JavaScript.
-Hence, you must ensure that it is enabled on your browser.
+As mentioned earlier, reCAPTCHA involves you checking a box called ‘I’m not a robot’, and this uses JavaScript.

 Step 1: Open Chrome, click on the three dots icon on the toolbar, and select Settings.